ren328/LSimputing/README.md

 One could copy the content in the Rtopy.txt to the chunk where we load the snp in the corresponding .py file in computational methods to load .RData format into Python.

-#### LSADMM.py
+#### LSADAM.py
-The python file to implement our ls method with ADMM algorithm.
+The python file to implement our ls method with ADAM algorithm.